request an appointment online.

 Get details about our clinical trials that are currently enrolling patients.

 View Clinical TrialsThe vagina is a three- to four-inch tube that goes from the cervix (bottom section of the uterus or womb) to the vulva (the outside part of female genitals).
-According to the American Cancer Society, 5,100 women are diagnosed with vaginal cancer each year in the United States.

 The vagina is a three- to four-inch tube that goes from the cervix (bottom section of the uterus or womb) to the vulva (the outside part of female genitals).
-According to the American Cancer Society, 5,100 women are diagnosed with vaginal cancer each year in the United States.

 Vaginal cancer is classified by the type of cell where it begins.

 Adenocarcinoma: This cancer starts in the gland cells of the vagina and is most often found in women over 50.
-A subtype called clear cell adenocarcinoma is found in younger women whose mothers took the drug DES when they were pregnant.

-Sarcoma: A small number vaginal cancers are sarcomas, which start within the wall of the vagina.
+Sarcoma: A small number of vaginal cancers are sarcomas, which start within the wall of the vagina.
 The most common type is rhabdomyosarcoma, which usually is found in children.

 Anything that increases your chance of getting vaginal cancer is a risk factor.
 These include: